-Dynamaid communicates with humans through speech and synthesized gestures like pointing and waving.
+Dynamaid mainly communicates with humans through speech.
 For both speech synthesis and recognition we use the commercial system from Loquendo.
-To make communication more intuitive, Dynamaid gazes at tracked people by using its pan-tilt neck.
+To make communication with Dynamaid more intuitive, Dynamaid gazes at tracked people by using its pan-tilt neck.

 Loquendo's speech recognition is speaker-independent and recognizes predefined grammars even in noisy environments.

 The Loquendo text-to-speech system supports expressive cues to speak with natural and colorful intonation.
-It also supports special sounds like laughing and coughing.
+It also supports modulation of pitch and speed, and special sounds like laughing and coughing.
 Qualitatively, the female synthesized speech is very human-like.